DanielKnafel/Advanced-Programming-2/README.md

 # Advanced-Programming-2 - Flight Inspection App

 ## Introduction
-In our project we connect to the flight gear simulator.

-We simulate a flight using a given flight csv files with a necessary details regarding airplane's state at any given second.

-From the beginning, of airplane's taking off till the end, of its landing.
+In this project we connect to the FlightGear Simulator (fgfs) and provide it with a set of pre-recorded measurements of an airplanes instruments to simulate the original flight.
+We also show a veriety of the airplane's instruments such as altitude, airspeed, pitch-roll-yaw degrees, aileron, elevator and rudder in real-time on the screen.

 In this project we're using:
-1) **.NET Framework** to create a GUI App for FlightGear.
+1) **.NET Framework** to create a GUI Application.
 2) **MVVM** architectural pattern in a multi-threaded environment.
-3) **TCP** protocol for Client to send, receive and parse data from FlightGear.
+3) **TCP** protocol for communication with the FlightGear Simulator.

-The csv files used in this project include details the pilot or the autopilot are using such as: airplane's altitude, airspeed, pitch-roll-yaw degrees, joystick's details like aileron, elevator and rudder and so on.
+The program takes a CSV file containing the recorded flight's measurements.

-We created fligth's controls pack which includes:
+We created an on-screen control unit, which includes:
-1. **Joystick** that uses the ailerons, elevator and rudder to control the flight.
+1. **Joystick** that recreates the movement of the on-plane joystick.
 2. **Dashboard** to display the numerical data sent from the airplane.
 3. **Graph Control** to display flight's correlated features and the detected anomalies.
 4. **Graph Regression** displaying all points in comparsion with a pre-learned line regression.